Arts of Iran: Mina-kari

 What of more availability in Isfahan is the painting enamel of which a few have remained in the museums of Iran and abroad indicating that Iranian artists have been interested in this art and used it in their metal works since the Achaemenian and the Sassanid dynasties.
-The enamels being so delicate, we do not have many of them left from the ancient times.
+The enamels being so delicate, there are not many left from the ancient times.
 Some documents indicate that throughout the Islamic civilization of and during the Seljuk, Safavid and Zand dynasties there have been outstanding enameled dishes and materials.
 Most of the enameled dishes related to the past belong to the Qajar dynasty between the years 1810–1890 AD.
-There have also remained some earrings.
-Bangles, boxes, water pipe heads, vases, and golden dishes with beautiful paintings in blue and green colors from that time, Afterwards, fifty years of stagnation caused by the World War I and the social revolution followed.
+There have also remained some earrings, bangles, boxes, water pipe heads, vases, and golden dishes with paintings in blue and green colors from that time.
+Afterwards, fifty years of stagnation caused by the World War I and the social revolution followed.
 However, again the enamel red color, having been prepared, this art was fostered from the quantity and quality points of view through the attempts bestowed by Ostad Shokrollah Sani'e zadeh, the outstanding painter of Isfahan in 1935 and up to then for forty years.

 Now after a few years of stagnation since 1992, this art has started to continue its briskness having a lot of distinguished artists working in this field.
-To prepare an enameled dish, the following steps are used.
+To prepare an enamelled dish, the following steps are used.
 First, choose the suitable dish by the needed size and shape which is usually made by a coppersmith.
-Then, it is bleached through enameled working which is known as the first coat.
+Then, it is bleached through enamelled working which is known as the first coat.
 It is then put into a seven hundred and fifty degree furnace.
-At this stage, the enameled metal will be coated with better enamels a few more times and again reheated.
+At this stage, the enamelled metal will be coated with better enamels a few more times and again reheated.
 The dish is then ready to be painted.
-The Isfahanian artists, having been inspired by their traditional plans as arabesque, khataii (flowers and birds) and using fireproof paints and special brushes, have made painting of Isfahan monuments such as step, the enameled material is put into the furnace again and heated at five hundred degrees.
-This causes the enameled painting to be stabilized on the undercoat, creating a special "shining" effect.
+The Isfahanian artists, having been inspired by their traditional plans as arabesque, khataii (flowers and birds) and using fireproof paints and special brushes, have made painting of Isfahan monuments such as step, the enamelled material is put into the furnace again and heated at five hundred degrees.
+This causes the enamelled painting to be stabilized on the undercoat, creating a special shining effect.
 Most of today's enamel workings are performed on dishes, vases, boxes and frames in various size.